Do I have a medical malpractice case?

-A bad medical outcome is an unfortunate result of receiving medical care.
-Every patient that receives medical care does so with the intention to get better and heal.
-When that doesn’t happen patients can rightfully be very frustrated.
+Bad medical outcomes are an unfortunate reality of medical care.
+Sometimes they occur despite the doctor’s and patient’s best efforts to heal.
 While a bad medical outcome does not always mean that medical malpractice has occurred it may be worth it to ask the question: “Am I a victim of medical malpractice?”

-When a patient asks if their outcome can be considered medical malpractice it can set off a long complicated process.
+When asked, this question can set off a long, complicated process.
 There are a few requirements that must be met for a bad outcome from a medical treatment or procedure for it to be considered malpractice.
 A mistake or error by a doctor or hospital is not enough on its own.

 Basic Requirements of a Medical Malpractice Claim:

 - The treatment, procedure, or any element of it fell below the standard of care that should have been expected.

 - The patient has some sort of quantifiable harm as a result of the care received.

 - The harm was caused by the failure to meet the standard of care.

 An established Doctor-Patient relationship

 A patient needs to establish a physician-patient relationship with the doctor(s) being sued — this means that the doctor needs to accept responsibility for the patient and agree to treat the patient’s condition.
 So looking up a condition on the internet and reading an article that a doctor wrote is not a doctor-patient relationship.